Skip to main content Accessibility help

 • Editorial board

 Appearing quarterly, the Journal of the American Philosophical Association provides a platform for original work in all areas of philosophy.
 The Journal aims to publish compelling papers written in a way that can be appreciated by philosophers of every persuasion and to review papers quickly and fairly, encouraging succinct, constructive reports.
 The Journal operates a triple anonymous review system.
 Papers are published online early via FirstView as soon as feasible after acceptance.
-Instructions for contributors, statistics on acceptance rate and time to first decision, and a statement on the Journal's open access policies can be found here.
+The Journal is fully open access, and operates a policy that ensures no author faces a financial barrier to publication.
+Average time to first decision is 22 days, and the acceptance rate currently stands at 10%.
 The Journal is a member of the Committee on Publication Ethics (COPE).

 Blog of the APA